elixir-cldr/cldr/README.md

     mix cldr.download.iso_currency

-4. The file `pluralRanges.xml` needs to be updated with each release and stored in the `./data` directory.
+4. The files `pluralRanges.xml` and `timezones.xml` need to be updated with each release and stored in the `./data` directory.
 Do this with:

-    mix cldr.download.plural_ranges
+    mix cldr.download.core_data

 5. After updating the respository, the locales need to be consolidated into the format used by Cldr.
 This is done by: